zueskalare/rss_auto_reader/README.md

 It starts automatically on application startup and listens on port configured by `UI_PORT` (default 7860).

 Browse to `http://localhost:${UI_PORT:-7860}/` to access the Gradio Admin UI.

+### LLM Settings
+Use the Admin UI to view and modify the LLM configuration for summarization (model name, temperature, max tokens, and OpenAI API base URL).
+These settings apply to both on-demand summaries and the daily summary plugin.

 ## Project Structure
 ```text